openmindsclub/H4ckT0b3rF3st-2k19/projects/2048_Game/README.md

 a "GUI-like" interface that runs under a terminal.

 ## Usage
-Ncurses is not a built-in library, so you need to install it.
+Ncurses is not a built-in library, so you need to install it.<br/>

 On Ubuntu/Debian

 ```bash